 Fridges and freezers

-Fridges and freezers account for 8% to 13% of household energy bills.
-See the Energy Rating website to compare the energy-efficiency of fridges and freezers.
+Fridges and freezers account for around 10% of household energy bills, so choose one that is energy efficient and meets your needs.
+See the Energy Rating website and Energy Rating Calculator to compare the energy-efficiency of fridges and freezers.

-Set the fridge to between 3°C and 4°C and the freezer to between -15 and -18°C. Each degree lower uses 5% more energy.
+Set the fridge to between 3°C and 4°C and the freezer to between -15°C and -18°C. Setting the temperature lower than needed will use more energy.
 See Choice for advice on ideal fridge settings.

 Dishwashers are rated separately for energy and water-efficiency:

-- Water Rating to compare the water-efficiency of dishwashers
+- See the Water Rating website to compare the water-efficiency of dishwashers.

 Washing machines have various energy and water-saving functions.
 Combination washer/dryer machines are also available.